The New Academic Year

 Pupils in Reception Class and KS1 should enter and exit via the ramp entrance at the side of Lower School.
 Pupils in KS2 should enter and exit via the Main Reception at the front of Lower School.

-After Care ends at 5.30 pm Monday to Friday and at 5.00 pm on Friday.
+After Care ends at 5.00 pm Monday to Friday.

 Pupils from Years 7 – 11 and Sixth Form should arrive between 8.15 - 8.25am.
 They will be directed straight to their form rooms which are situated within year group ‘bubble’ zones of the school.